 Australian Bruce Beresford (Breaker Morant) directed this poignant, humorous examination of adolescence set in the Sydney beachside suburb of Cronulla.

-The film focuses on two high school girls – Deb Vickers (Nell Schofield) and Sue Knight (Jad Capelja) – who fret about popularity, fall in with the callous surfer boys of the Greenhills gang, experiment with sex and drugs and, finally, wise up.
+The film focuses on two teenage high school girls – Deb Vickers (Nell Schofield) and Sue Knight (Jad Capelja) – who fret about popularity, sulk, cheat at exams, lie to their parents, fall in with the callous surfer boys of the Greenhills gang, experiment with sex and drugs and, finally, wise up.

 It’s when Strach (Ned Lander) and a couple of the other surfers lure Freda (Tina Robinson) into a gang rape near the oil refinery that the girls begin to realise that all is not well in their Shire paradise.